ams-hackers/gbforth/docs/memory.md

 where the ROM is writable (since gbforth is generating the program), and generally speaking, this is where you want to store most of your data.

-One exception to this is `VARIABLE`, which will automatically reference the **RAM**.

-For other words, you're able to freely select the affected data space using the words `ROM` and `RAM`.
+For certain words, you're able to freely select the affected data space using the words `ROM` and `RAM`.

 | Word | Memory |